Defiant Gardens: Artist Created Public Spaces in Fargo-Moorhead

-An environmental artist based in the Twin Cities, Christine Baumler has created downtown Fargo’s only pollinator garden that will help to sustain populations of species of bees, butterflies, and hummingbirds.
-Developed by working with Museum staff, other artists like MeLissa Kossick, local businesspeople, a horticulturist-ecologist-landscape architect, and teens, Baumler’s Pollinator Garden includes gardens, a cistern to capture rainwater, and areas that attract pollinators and humans alike, defying the dwindling numbers of pollinators that are critical to our food supplies.
+An environmental artist based in the Twin Cities, Christine Baeumler has created downtown Fargo’s only pollinator garden that will help to sustain populations of species of bees, butterflies, and hummingbirds.
+Developed by working with Museum staff, other artists like MeLissa Kossick, local businesspeople, a horticulturist-ecologist-landscape architect, and teens, Baeumler’s Pollinator Garden includes gardens, a cistern to capture rainwater, and areas that attract pollinators and humans alike, defying the dwindling numbers of pollinators that are critical to our food supplies.

 The Pollinator Garden at Plains Art Museum has inspired the Museum’s Buzz Lab program.
 This is an exemplary annual paid internship program for teens that engages them in learning, teaching, creating, sustaining and advocating for the livelihood of pollinators in a healthy ecosystem.
-It is cross-disciplinary, competitive and a reflection of the diverse backgrounds and perspectives that encompass the Fargo-Moorhead community.
+It is cross-disciplinary, competitive, and a reflection of the diverse backgrounds and perspectives that encompass the Fargo-Moorhead community.

 Defiant Gardens in Fargo-Moorhead have developed thanks to the work of many.
 Some of the many sponsors & partners include: Artplace America, The National Endowment for the Arts, the Bush Foundation, Moorhead Public Service, the City of Moorhead, Moorhead Parks and Recreation, Concordia College, The Moorhead Power Plant Study Group, and Lake Region Arts Council.
 The Museum also thanks our lead artists, volunteers, laborers, neighborhood residents, Buzz Lab participants, Juliet Patterson, Jay Alsop, Jesse Riley, Joe Rinehart, Abby Gold, Monique Stelzer, and Baker Garden and Gift.

-Sodbuster by Luis Jimenez, 1980-81
+Sodbuster by Luis Jiménez, 1980-81

 We must create our own heroes to make us feel good about ourselves.
-Artists can provide these images.
+Artists can provide these images. -Luis Jiménez

-Sodbuster is arguably the most well-known sculpture in the Fargo/Moorhead area, paying homage to our region’s history, and the farmers and prairie workers of the Great Plains.
-Created In 1978, the Fargo Parking Authority applied for and received a National Endowment for the Arts matching grant of $20,000 to help finance a major sculptural piece to be located in downtown Fargo.
+Sodbuster is arguably the most well-known sculpture in the Fargo/Moorhead area, paying homage to our region’s history and the farmers and prairie workers of the Great Plains.
+In 1978 the Fargo Parking Authority applied for and received a National Endowment for the Arts matching grant of $20,000 to help finance a major sculptural piece to be located in downtown Fargo.
 Luis A. Jimenez, Jr. was the artist chosen by a joint committee of NEA representatives and the Fargo Parking Authority.
 After extensive research of the region and several preliminary proposals, the now infamous Jimenez produced Sodbuster.
 For over 20 years it was located outside on Main Avenue and Broadway.
 In 1991 the City of Fargo donated the sculpture to Plains Art Museum to oversee the ongoing care of the sculpture.
 Currently, Sodbuster is being restored thanks from the support from the Institute of Museum and Library Service (IMLS), and once complete, it will find a new home at Fargo’s soon-to-be-completed City Hall.

 *Luis Jimenez, Sodbuster, 1980-81, molded fiberglass, epoxy resin, acrylic urethane paint, 60 x 257 x 47″ © 2012 Estate of Luis A. Jimenez, Jr. / Artists Rights Society (ARS), New York